 The College’s two-level, state-of-the-art, LEED-certified facility opened in 2010 to rave reviews and earned a spot in Athletic Business magazine’s 2011 “Architectural Showcase” of the top college/university facilities in the nation.
 This 57,000-square-foot facility features a first-class, fully equipped weight room and fitness center, an impressive 37-foot-high rock climbing wall, an elevated indoor jogging track surrounding the facility and a state-of-the-art 1,100-purple-seat, NCAA-regulation arena.
-The center also boasts the Balance Café, a healthy food and juice bar, multipurpose classrooms for yoga, dance and aerobics, office space and locker rooms for the athletic department and wide expanses of windows to enjoy the surrounding mountain-landscape views.
+The center also boasts multipurpose classrooms for yoga, dance and aerobics, office space and locker rooms for the athletic department, and wide expanses of windows to enjoy the surrounding mountain-landscape views.

-The Village, an apartment-style housing community for upperclassmen, opened in August 2011.
+The Village, a LEED (Leadership in Energy and Environmental Design)-certified apartment-style housing community for upperclassmen, opened in August 2011.
 The furnished apartments in The Village are constructed on a rolling terrain with views of the surrounding mountains and campus athletic facilities.
-The first phase of construction called for 148 beds, configured in apartments of four private bedrooms, for Fall 2011.
-A second phase will offer another 108 beds in the same configuration.
+Configured in apartments of four private bedrooms, the complex features 248 beds.
 In addition to four private bedrooms, each apartment includes a living area, kitchen and washer and dryer.
 The "village" atmosphere is facilitated by expansive porches, designated areas for grilling and abundant green space surrounding the apartments.
-The Village is designed and constructed to LEED (Leadership in Energy and Environmental Design) standards and is expected to earn LEED certification.